libktx/ktx/README.md

 }

 ext {
-  // Update this version to match the latest LibGDX release: ktxVersion = '1.10.0-SNAPSHOT'
+  // Update this version to match the latest libGDX release: ktxVersion = '1.10.0-SNAPSHOT'
 }
 ```